 - Crisis Text for the Deaf and Hard of Hearing (Didi Hirsch Suicide Prevention Center)

-- The National Suicide Prevention Hotline number for individuals who are deaf, hard of hearing, and for those with speech disabilities.
+- The 988 Suicide and Crisis Lifeline number for individuals who are deaf, hard of hearing, and for those with speech disabilities.

 - Cultural Diversity Series: Meeting the Mental Health Needs of Persons Who Are Deaf